blackode/slack-backend-test/README.md

 ## What I enjoyed?

-I really enjoyed coding webhooks and notifying over slack.
+I really enjoyed coding webhooks, playing with docker, and notifying over slack.

 Thank You :)